On the role of higher-order interactions towards first synchronization time: Numerical Results

-Figure~\ref{vary_e1_ed} demonstrates the effects of varying $\epsilon_1$ and $\epsilon_d$ on the FST in a system with pairwise and triadic interactions (\ie, $d=2$).
-In particular, Fig.~\ref{e1_vary} shows that, for a fixed $\epsilon_d$, $\tau$ decreases monotonically with increasing $\epsilon_1$ and exhibits an $\epsilon_1^{-1}$ scaling in the large-$\epsilon_1$ regime, as predicted by Eq.~\eqref{u-integral-e1-large}.
+First, the subplots in Fig.~\ref{vary_e1_ed} demonstrate the effects of varying $\epsilon_1$ and $\epsilon_d$ in a system with pairwise and triadic interactions (\ie, $d=2$).
+In particular, Fig.~\ref{e1_vary} shows that, for a fixed $\epsilon_d$, $\tau$ decreases monotonically with increasing $\epsilon_1$ and exhibits an $\epsilon_1^{-1}$ scaling for large $\epsilon_1$, as predicted by Eq.~\eqref{u-integral-e1-large}.
 Similarly, Fig.~\ref{ed_vary} highlights that, while for lower values of $\epsilon_1$ (here, $\epsilon_1=4,6$), the value of $\tau$ decreases monotonically with increasing $\epsilon_d$, for relatively high values of $\epsilon_1$ (here, $\epsilon_1=8,16)$, the value of $\tau$ remains essentially constant as $\epsilon_d$ is increased.
 These trends are corroborated via time series plots of $r_{\rm M}(t)$ in Figs.~\ref{rts_ed_1_d_2} and \ref{rts_e1_6_d_2}, where the FST, estimated both from Eq.~\eqref{u-integral} and from the median dynamics, is observed to decrease with increasing either $\epsilon_1$ or $\epsilon_d$, respectively, while keeping other parameters constant.
+Additionally, a combined variation of both $(\epsilon_1,\epsilon_d)$ is presented in Fig.~\ref{param_plot_d2}, with the resulting value of $\tau$ plotted as a color map.
+The smooth gradient from yellow to blue indicates that the value of $\tau$ decreases monotonically (also see inset), thereby confirming the validity of the previous observations across a much larger parameter space\footnote{The lower bounds of $(\epsilon_1,\epsilon_d)$ are taken such that it avoids parameter values which might result in non-steady dynamics for $d=2$}.